Three men killed in Co Tyrone crash

 A fourth man, also in his 20s, is in hospital and is being treated for serious injuries.

-The Omagh road is closed between the Curr Road and the Greenmount Road, with motorists advised to take alternative routes.
+The Omagh road remains closed between the Curr Road and the Greenmount Road, with motorists advised to take alternative routes.

 A Police Service of Northern Ireland spokesperson said: “Inquires are continuing and anyone who was in the area at the time and may have witnessed the incident or who has dashcam footage or any other information, should contact police on 101 quoting reference number 240 27/12/21.”